project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

                     colClasses= c("desc" = "character"))
 ```

-After the file is read properly, next is to check for more errors.
+After the file had been read properly, next step was to check for more errors.
 The `str()` gives "structure" of the desired object.
 If applied towards a name of a dataset, it gives descriptions about a dataset's column name(s) and column type(s).

 ```r
 str(dataset)